RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 ---
-title: "Expressing a relationship between multiple types in Elm"
+title: "Expressing a Relationship between Multiple Types in Elm"
 tags:
   - Elm
 permalink: "/content/elm-related-types/"
 layout: post
 image: "/assets/images/posts/elm-related-types/thumb.jpg"
-description: "What options do you have when types have something in common?
+description: "What options do you have when Elm types have something in common?
 Have you considered type classes?"
 author: rgrempel
 ---